-- the composition of the board of directors with focus on competencies and diversity - the board of directors and the individual member's contribution and results, - the cooperation on the board of directors and between the board of directors and the executive management, - the chairperson's leadership of the board of directors, - the committee structure and the work in the committees, - the organisation of the work of the board of directors and the quality of the material provided to the board of directors, and
+- the composition of the board of directors with focus on competencies and diversity - the board of directors and the individual member's contribution and results, - the cooperation on the board of directors and between the board of directors and the executive management, - the chairperson's leadership of the board of directors, - the committee structure and the work in the committees, - the organisation of the work of the board of directors and the quality of the material provided to the board of directors, - the board members' preparation for and active participation in the meetings of the board of directors.

-⇒ In accordance with its annual wheel of activities, the board of directors considers each November how the self-evaluation is to be conducted, including whether external assistance is required.
+➡ In accordance with its annual wheel of activities, the board of directors considers each November how the self-evaluation is to be conducted, including whether external assistance is required.
 To date the board of directors has performed this task by discussing on a regular basis its work, results, its members' mutual interaction, individual members' contributions, board composition and competencies, number of members, the collaboration with the Executive Board, etc. SP Group believes that such regular, open-minded discussions will to a much greater extent add to the Board's ability to develop and produce results than would a single annual self-evaluation.